On the slice genus of generalized algebraic knots: Introduction

 The proof of Theorem~\ref{thm:main-theorem} consists of two steps: establishing an upper and a lower bound.
-In order to obtain an upper bound, we give an explicit genus-two surface in \(B^{4}\) which bounds the knot from Theorem~\ref{thm:main-theorem}, see Lemma~\ref{lemma:upper-bound}.
-To obtain a lower bound, we use~\cite[Theorem 1]{gilmerSliceGenusKnots1982a}, which required resorting to computer calculations.
-These calculations were done using a SageMath~\cite{sagemath} script, available at~\cite{sagecode}.
-The output of the script is attached to the arXiv version of the paper.
+To obtain the upper bound, we construct an explicit genus-two surface in~\(B^{4}\) which bounds the knot from Theorem~\ref{thm:main-theorem}.
+This is done in Lemma~\ref{lemma:upper-bound}.
+On the other hand, the lower bound is established with the aid of Gilmer's bound~\cite[Theorem 1]{gilmerSliceGenusKnots1982a} and hence requires much more work.
+In order to apply Gilmer's lower bound, we had to resort to computer calculations to verify the required assumptions.
+The calculations were done using a SageMath~\cite{sagemath} script, available at~\cite{sagecode}.
+The output of the Sage script is attached to the arXiv version of the paper.

+The complexity of calculations required to verify assumptions of the Gilmer's lower bound increases significantly if one takes more complicated examples of GA-knots.
+However, it is possible to make some optimizations by considering only the primary summands of the linking form, see Remark~\ref{remark:optimizations} for a more detailed discussion.
+In particular, for the knot from Theorem~\ref{thm:main-theorem}, we were able to reduce the number of cases to check from roughly~\(6 \cdot 10^{12}\) to~\(1.6 \cdot 10^{6}\).
+We made attempts to find examples of algebraically slice GA-knots with topological four-genus equal to three, however, the calculations were too complicated even including the aforementioned optimizations.

 The paper is organized as follows.
-Section 2 serves as a quick recollection of the Casson-Gordon \(\sigma\)-invariant and the four-genus bound of Gilmer.
-In Section 3, we give the proof of Theorem~\ref{thm:main-theorem}.
+Section~\ref{sec:casson-gordon-invariants} serves as a quick recollection of the most relevant properties of Casson-Gordon \(\sigma\)-invariants and the four-genus bound of Gilmer.
+In Section~\ref{sec:computations} we discuss our implementation of calculations of Casson-Gordon invariants.
+In Section~\ref{sec:genus-bounds}, we give the proof of Theorem~\ref{thm:main-theorem}.

 \begin{ack} The authors would like to thank Maciej Borodzik for helpful discussions and for careful reading of the preliminary version of the paper.
 The second author is grateful to Anthony Conway for many interesting conversations that inspired the paper.
-The authors are also grateful to Lukas Lewark for his comments on the previous version of the paper.
+The authors are also grateful to Lukas Lewark for pointing out some errors in the first version of the paper.
+We are also grateful to the anonymous referee whose insightful comments helped us to greatly improve the paper.

 The first author was supported by the National Science Center grant 2016/22/E/ST1/00040. \end{ack}